 - Flower: Regular (actinomorphic), approx. 3 mm (0.12 in.) wide.
 White–yellowish tepals 5.
 Stamens 8.
 Pistil of 3 fused carpels.
 Several whorled flowers forming raceme.
 Inflorescence lax, nodding, axillary, approx. 10 cm (4 in.) long, formed of several racemes.
 Flowers smell unpleasant.

 - Leaves: Alternate.
 Short-stalked–stalkless leaf blade narrowly elliptic, 5–10 cm (2–4 in.), with entire margins, glabrous (margins can be with short or fringed hairs).

 - Fruit: Achene 5–6 mm (0.2–0.24 in.).

 - Habitat: Yards, gardens, waste ground.
 An ornamental and escape.

-Aconogonon divaricatum is native to the Far East and is a fairly common ornamental in Finland.
-This is also true of alpine knotweed (A. alpinum) which, although it resembles Aconogonon divaricatum, has wider, larger and hairier leaves.
-Weyrich’s knotweed ( A. weyrichii) has the widest leaves in genus Aconogonon.
-The hybrid that is produced by cross-breeding Aconogonon divaricatum and Weyrich’s knotweed is known as A. alpinum x fennicum, and also A. x fennicum.
+Koenigia divaricata is native to the Far East and is a fairly common ornamental in Finland.
+This is also true of alpine knotweed (K. alpina) which, although it resembles Koenigia divaricata, has wider, larger and hairier leaves.
+Weyrich’s knotweed ( K. weyrichii) has the widest leaves in genus Koenigia.
+The hybrid that is produced by cross-breeding Koenigia divaricata and Weyrich’s knotweed is known as Koenigia x fennica.